-If there are any suspicion of a heart related problem or other problems that chiropractic treatment can't help, the chiropractor will refer you to your doctor or hospital immediately.
+If there are any suspicion of a heart-related problem or other problems that chiropractic treatment can't help, the chiropractor will refer you to your doctor or hospital immediately.

-One condition that is often mistaken for a costo-transverse sprain is pleurisy, also known as pleuritis or pleuritic chest pain.
 Pleurisy is inflammation of the lining of the lungs, which may develop when you have lung inflammation due to infections such as pneumonia or tuberculosis.
 There are similarities in symptoms such as pain on taking a breath, coughing and chest movement.
-But the thing that will differentiate it from a costo-transverse sprain is the presence of a, so called, friction rub.
-This is a rough, grating sound caused by the rubbing together of the roughened lining of the lung.
-This can be heard using a stethoscope.
-Blood tests and chest x-rays will also help to diagnose the problem.

-This list is not exhaustive, but covers the most common and some less common conditions that a chiropractor must consider before the treatment starts.
+This list is not exhaustive but covers the most common and some less common conditions that a chiropractor must consider before the treatment starts.

-Ribs attach to your middle back (thoracic spine) and at the front at the breast-bone (sternum).
+Ribs attach to your middle back (thoracic spine) and at the front at the breastbone (sternum).
 The thoracic spine is made up of 12 thoracic vertebrae with 12 ribs on each side.

 Each rib has two joints at the back the spine and the top seven ribs have a joint at the front attaching to the breastbone (sternum).

 Each rib connects to the body of the vertebra and to a bone on the side of the vertebrae called the transverse process, and sometimes to the disks.
 The joints are stabilised by ligaments and muscles.
 There are muscles found between the ribs and there are many muscles overlaying the ribs.

 Rib dysfunction is a term used by chiropractors to describe a mechanical problem affecting the joint between the rib and the thoracic spine.

 The pain may be so severe that you can hardly breathe and sleeping may be next to impossible.
 The surrounding muscles go into spasm and become very tender.

-Upper rib dysfunction and associated muscle spasm can cause what is called a ‘Thoracic outlet syndrome’, which can cause impaired blood flow and irritate the nerves traveling down the arm causing numbness in the arm and hand.
+Upper rib dysfunction and associated muscle spasm can cause what is called a ‘Thoracic outlet syndrome’, which can cause impaired blood flow and irritate the nerves travelling down the arm causing numbness in the arm and hand.

 Poor chest expansion can also cause more serious complications such as pneumonia and breathing difficulties.